Program director

 SOWK 518.
 Practice II: Groups.
 3 Units.

-Provides students with an understanding of generalist social work practice with groups.
+Provides students with an understanding of generalist social work practice with diverse and underserved groups.
 Includes a survey of small-group constructs, research, and principles of ethical application.
 Emphasizes differentiation among the types of individuals, situations, and presenting problems best served through group processes and intervention methods.

 SOWK 519.
 Practice III: Organizations and Communities.
 3 Units.

 Utilizes an ecological systems framework and an empowerment practice model within the macro context.
-Includes: population outcomes, community organization, interagency relationships, leadership skills, and cultural sensitivity.
+Includes combating systemic racism and oppression, intersectional justice, underserved communities, population outcomes, community organization, interagency relationships, leadership skills, and cultural sensitivity.

 SOWK 520.
 Practice IV: Families.
 3 Units.

-Introduces family interventions.
-Examines views and issues regarding contemporary family structure and function, and focuses on concepts and techniques used to promote change in family functioning.
-Course meets state requirement for content in family violence.
+Introduces family interventions, examining views and issues regarding contemporary family structures and functions, and focusing on concepts and techniques used to promote adaptive family functioning with attention to cultural differences.
+Fulfills state requirement for content in family violence.

 SOWK 548.
 Research Methods.
 5 Units.